13588112254/littlefs/DESIGN.md

 The actual act of evicting the bad block and replacing it with a new block is left up to the filesystem's copy-on-bounded-writes (CObW) data structures.
-One property of CObW data structures is that any block can be replaced during a copy-on-write (COW) operation.
+One property of CObW data structures is that any block can be replaced during a COW operation.
 The bounded-writes part is normally triggered by a counter, but nothing prevents us from triggering a COW operation as soon as we find a bad block.

 ```
      .----.